Wednesday, 13. September 2023

-I have worked in-house in the edtech and biotech sector, where I focused on building intuitive front-ends for data-heavy products.
-I have also worked as a consultant with both startups, the public sector and large corporations.
+Previously, I have worked in-house in the edtech and biotech sector, where I focused on designing and building intuitive front-ends for data-heavy products.
+I have also worked as a creative technologist in design agencies, where I collaborated with clients both in the private and public sector.

 I'm available for